dylanpieper/chatalot/README.md

 #### Self-evaluation

+Self-evaluation prompts the chat model to evaluate and refine the structured data extraction using the `eval` parameter in a two-step process:

+1.  **Evaluation:** The model evaluates the request and first extraction with the prompt `"Evaluate my data extraction for flaws and improvements.
+I extracted the following structured data: [JSON] The original prompt was: [prompt]"`

+2.  **Refinement:** Based on the evaluation feedback, the model extracts a refined structured data object with the prompt `"Extract the following data more accurately: [prompt] The prior extraction had the following structured data: [JSON] The prior extraction had these issues: [evaluation]"`

-Self-evaluation prompts the chat model to evaluate and refine the structured data extraction using the `eval` parameter.
-This feature is unique to chatlot and is an example of how you can use chatlot to orchestrate a lot of multi-turn chats.
+This feature is unique to chatlot and is an example of how you can use chatlot to orchestrate a lot of multi-turn chats and easily access the final responses.

 ``` r
 lot <- chat$lot(prompts, type = type_sentiment, eval = TRUE)